conormuldoon/unison/README.md

 With the Postgres/PostGIS configuration, the schema is not created automatically and it should be created using psql and the `back-end/src/main/resources/pg_pgis_schema.sql` schema file.

 The database configuration is specified in the `back-end/src/main/resources/application.properties` file.
-Comment out the lines related GeoDB and uncomment the lines related to Postgres/PostGIS or vice versa and restart the server.
-Alternatively, use the Python script:
+Comment out the properties related GeoDB and uncomment the properties related to Postgres/PostGIS or vice versa and restart the server.
+Alternatively, use the Python script to comment out and uncomment the relevant properties:
 ```
 cd back-end
 python switch_db_config.py